Purple People Eater (film): Plot

-In the town of Sunny Hills, 12-year-old Billy Johnson (Neil Patrick Harris) learns that his grandfather Sam (Ned Beatty) is supposed to watch Billy and his little sister Molly (Thora Birch) while his parents are on an extended business trip in Europe.
+In the town of Sunny Hills, 12-year-old Billy Johnson learns that his grandfather Sam is supposed to watch him and his little sister Molly, while his parents are on an extended business trip in Europe.
 That night, Billy starts playing the novelty song, and a one-eyed, one-horned flying purple alien from outer space appears and lands on a nearby tree.
 When Billy whistles, the creature jumps down from the tree and befriends him, naming the alien “Purple”.
 The next day, Billy and Sam see Purple at the mall, Sam is amazed and encourages Billy that he and Purple should form a rock and roll band together.
 Purple explains to Billy that he knows only classic hits because it takes twenty five years for radio waves to go from Earth to his home planet.
 Meanwhile, Billy tells one of his friends, Allison, who promises to keep a secret that Purple is an alien, but is overheard by Donna, Billy’s nosy next-door neighbor.

-The next day, a greedy landlord named Ken Noodle (John Brumfield), who owns the elderly housing, forces Sam and his neighbor Rita (Shelley Winters) to pay the rent for eviction, but Rita cannot let that happen.
+The next day, a greedy landlord named Ken Noodle, who owns the elderly housing, forces Sam and his neighbor Rita to pay the rent for eviction, but Rita cannot let that happen.
 Later, Sam gets a phone call when he signs a record deal for inquiring about a band, but his excitement abates when he gets another phone call and tells that Rita is sick.
 He and Billy head over to Rita’s home, and explains to Sam that she lived in her house for years and was afraid of losing her home.
 They introduce her to Purple and they grow closer to each other.
 That night, Rita celebrates her birthday with her family, but Noodle shows up and ruthlessly gives her an eviction notice, causing her to pass out.
 An ambulance arrives to take Rita to the hospital, leaving the family despondent.

 The next day, Billy and Sam visit Rita at the hospital alive and well.
 Billy and Purple plan to put up a benefit concert to save the homes of senior citizens on Labor Day.
 Frustrated by the idea, Noodle attempts to kidnap Purple to prevent him from attending the concert.
-The next day before the concert, Billy notices that Purple is missing.
+The next day, Billy notices that Purple is missing.
 Meanwhile, Purple manages to escape from Noodle in a road chase.
 Right before the concert begins, Purple makes it on time and starts performing “The Purple People Eater”.
 As the song ends, Purple waves goodbye to Billy and flies away back home to his planet.